inpharmaticist/beta/content/support/_index.md

 ...all of this info is readily available but if you don't want to spend 100s of hours researching...

 Meet Corey, the host of the San Diego Bitcoiners...

+reach out for a free consultation.
+If we identify areas of improvement requiring hand-on help we can...